You are here

 Brett Clark, Sandia National Laboratories

 This course will provide a hands-on introduction to the open-source Plato and Engineering Sketch Pad (ESP) software packages for optimization-based engineering design.
-Students will be introduced to the mathematics of gradient-based shape and topology optimization as well as the key features and design of Plato and ESP.
-Students will access course content and pre-installed software on the Google Compute Platform (GCP) and will work end-to-end engineering design problems on GPU hardware made available on the GCP.
+Students will be introduced to the mathematics of gradient-based shape optimization as well as the key features and design of Plato and ESP.
 This course will provide a foundational knowledge of design optimization and the Plato and ESP software that researchers and practitioners can build upon for algorithm development and/or real-world engineering applications.

 Schedule: